-Sabrina Orah Mark is conducting the Fiction workshop (‘Bones of a Story’) in January of 2023.
+Sabrina Orah Mark conducted the Fiction workshop (‘Bones of a Story’) in January of 2023.
 Learn more in this exclusive interview with Under the Volcano.

 What books are you currently reading?